Optimizing Thyroid Function by Terry Wingo, RPh

 Appropriate conversion of T4 to T3 is a delicately balanced process, primarily regulated by adrenal activity.
 Free T4 is converted to free T3 and reverse T3; the free T3 is active (increases metabolic rate) but the rT3 isomer merely blocks receptors, reducing activity.
 Adequate cortisol is required for proper conversion and the 7-keto metabolite of DHEA has also been demonstrated to increase free T3 levels.
 Additionally, proper tissue levels of selenium, iodine, zinc, and copper are necessary for effective conversion.
 For example, the enzyme involved in peripheral (cellular) conversion of T4 to T3 requires selenium as a cofactor, although the pituitary conversion process does not, leading to a scenario where TSH is normal but cellular activity is sub-normal.
 Similarly, iodine is required for production of T4, involved in conversion of T4 to T3, and necessary for metabolic breakdown of estrogens (and higher estrogens lower thyroid hormone availability).

 Alterations in cellular receptor response to T3 lead to a functional impairment that might be considered thyroid resistance.
-Factors known to decrease or impair response include high insulin levels, elevated cortisol levels (stress response), and elevated mercury levels, as well as other heavy metals and some environmental toxins.
+Factors known to decrease or impair response include high insulin levels, elevated cortisol levels (stress response), elevated mercury levels, low vitamin D levels, as well as other heavy metals and some environmental toxins.

 What’s the next step?
 Check your temperature, yes, then educate yourself about the process and available options.
 There are several good books related to functional thyroid impairment (ex.
-Hypothyroidism: The Unsuspected Illness, Broda Barnes M.D.) as well as useful web information (ex.www.drrind.com).
-Recognize that secondary hypothyroid issues are just that, and the primary reason for impaired response must be identified and addressed to fully correct your concerns.
+Hypothyroidism: The Unsuspected Illness, Broda Barnes M.D.) as well as useful web information (ex. www.drrind.com).
+Recognize that cellular hypothyroid issues are just that, and the primary reason for impaired response must be identified and addressed to fully correct your concerns.
 Remember that symptom list we started with?
-The best thing about correcting secondary hypothyroid responses is how good it feels when all those symptoms fade away…
+The best thing about correcting cellular hypothyroid responses is how good it feels when all those symptoms fade away…